 Choose the administrator or administrators who will be listed as points of contact for your ArcGIS Enterprise portal.
 If these contacts are provided, the names of the specified administrators will be visible to all nonadministrator organization members on the Organization page.
 If the administrative contacts provide contact details, such as an email address, add this information to the Bio section of the user's profile.
 If email settings are configured, these administrators will receive automatic email notifications about password policy changes as well as license expiration notices.

-Specify the brand colors and logo (if needed) to apply to Web AppBuilder apps, supported ArcGIS Configurable Apps templates, classic Esri Story Maps, and ArcGIS Enterprise Sites.
+Specify the brand colors and logo (if needed) to apply to apps created with ArcGIS Experience Builder, Instant Apps, Web AppBuilder, and ArcGIS Configurable Apps templates, stories created with classic Esri Story Maps, and ArcGIS Enterprise Sites.
 To specify colors, click Manage shared theme colors and set the colors for your headers, buttons, and body.
 A contrast ratio appears for the shared theme colors you specify.
 Contrast ratio is a measure of legibility based on WCAG 2.1 accessibility standards; a contrast ratio of 4.5 is recommended to adhere to these standards.

 To specify a logo, click Upload shared theme logo to upload an image file that will be stored as a public item in your content.
 You can also make the logo clickable by entering the target website URL in the Logo link text box.
 The logo URL reference must use the HTTPS protocol or it will not be recognized as valid.
 These settings will be applied automatically to any new supported apps and ArcGIS Enterprise Sites that members of your organization create.
 Currently, most classic Story Maps and other configurable apps support Shared theme.

-Use the Page visibility setting to specify who can access the main website pages—gallery, groups, and so on—from the navigation bar at the top of the site.
+Use the Page visibility setting to specify who can access the main website pages—gallery, groups, and so on—and the search from the navigation bar at the top of the site.
 For example, you can make the Groups link visible for organization members only or for everyone who visits the site.
 Click Manage navigation bar links, select the desired options, and click Save.